WuBingzheng/decimax/benches/README.md

 rescale of the first operand will overflow, then we need to find a middle scale to rescale both operands.

-Now let's see the results:
+Now let's see the results on 3 machines:

 ![add-amd result](charts/add-amd.svg)
 ![add-intel result](charts/add-intel.svg)